Greece is one of the places we’ve all read about and seen pictures of countless times, right?

-What a great experience.
-That 6 am drive near the end of the video at the end of this post is another one of those memories I realized right in that moment that I would remember forever.
+At the end of this post there’s a video and in it I managed to capture this 6 am drive.
+It’s near the end of the video and it’s another one of those memories where I realized right in that moment that I’d remember it forever.

-Aaaaaaaaaand, of course, the next morning I overslept and missed my full day excursion.
+And, of course, surprise, surprise, the next morning I overslept and missed my full day excursion.

-This, as you’ll see, is a recurring theme in so many of my travels.
-And it’s always worth it.
+This is a recurring theme in many of my travels and it’s always worth it.

 A Day of Recovery